Novavax Inc. (NVAX) Shares Up Despite Recent Market Volatility

 NVAX’s Market Performance

-NVAX’s stock has seen a 1.84% increase for the week, with a -30.95% drop in the past month and a -40.70% fall in the past quarter.
-The volatility ratio for the week is 7.25%, and the volatility levels for the past 30 days are at 7.90% for Novavax Inc. The simple moving average for the last 20 days is -9.22% for NVAX stock, with a simple moving average of -76.34% for the last 200 days.
+The stock of Novavax Inc. (NVAX) has seen a 21.51% increase in the past week, with a -3.77% drop in the past month, and a -28.02% fall in the past quarter.
+The volatility ratio for the week is 6.58%, and the volatility levels for the past 30 days are at 7.11% for NVAX.
+The simple moving average for the last 20 days is 16.36% for NVAX stock, with a simple moving average of -70.24% for the last 200 days.

 Analysts’ Opinion of NVAX